Software Heritage

 Software Heritage is a non-profit organization which provides a service for archiving and referencing historical and contemporary software with a focus on human readable source code.
 The site was unveiled in 2016 by Inria and is supported by UNESCO.
 The project itself is structured as a nonprofit multistakeholder initiative.

-Overview

 The stated mission of Software Heritage is to collect, preserve and share all software that is publicly available in source code form, with the goal of building a common, shared infrastructure at the service of industry, research, culture and society as a whole.

 Software source code is collected by crawling code hosting platforms, like GitHub, GitLab.com or Bitbucket, and packages archives, like npm or PyPI, and ingested into a special data structure, a Merkle DAG, that is the core of the archive.
-Each artifact in the archive is associated with an identifier called an SWHID.
-In 2023, the expansion of SWHID was changed from Software Heritage identifier to software hash identifier.
+Each artifact in the archive is associated with a SoftWare Hash IDentifier (SWHID).

 In order to increase the chances of preserving the Software Heritage archive over the long term, a mirror program was established in 2018, joined by ENEA and FossID as of October 2020.